Africa's Next Top Model season 1: Auditions

 After the selection process, 12 models were chosen to participate in the competition.

 Requirements

-All applicants were required to be between 18–27 years old at the time they auditioned or applied for the show.
+All applicants were required to be between 18 and 27 years old at the time they auditioned or applied for the show.
 Additional requirements stated that if a model was being represented by a modeling agency at the time she applied, she had to terminate that representation prior.
 Contestants from any country in Africa were encouraged to apply.
 The minimum height requirement was 170 cm, or 5'7".